shadowwzw/node-sass/README.md

 **This is an experimental LibSass feature.
 Use with caution.**

 `functions` is an `Object` that holds a collection of custom functions that may be invoked by the sass files being compiled.
 They may take zero or more input parameters and must return a value either synchronously (`return ...;`) or asynchronously (`done();`).
-Those parameters will be instances of one of the constructors contained in the `require('node-sass').types` hash.
+Those parameters will be instances of one of the constructors contained in the `require('node-sass-with-bindings').types` hash.
 The return value must be of one of these types as well.
 See the list of available types below:

 #### types.Number(value [, unit = ""])